gcziprusz/obsidian-notes/Continuing ED NSS/DS&A/Ideas.md

+- do we want to add memoization as a separate topic
+- model a technical interview Val & Gabe?
+- do we want to have memoization as part of one of the map /set problems?
+- is memoization important to get a job?
 - https://bigfrontend.dev/ has very nice real wold challenged to practice leetcode style things
 -
 - Start sync session with a quiz on relevant to that weeks self study